Crisis Help

 Registered psychologist or private clinic

-Typical wait2-8 weeks
+Typical wait2 to 8 weeks

 1. Contact a registered psychologist or private ADHD assessment clinic directly.
 No GP referral is needed.
 Use the College of Psychologists of Ontario directory at cpo.on.ca (opens in a new tab) to verify credentials.

 Important: A private psychologist cannot prescribe medication.
 After receiving your diagnosis report, bring it to your GP or a psychiatrist to discuss medication.
-Prescription and follow-up with a physician are OHIP-covered.
+Prescription and follow up with a physician are OHIP covered.

 Ontario University Students